Curious about the cost of home staging? Keep reading to explore how to budget effectively and the value it adds to your home sale.

 Home staging can help you sell your home faster and for more money, but it certainly comes with its share of disadvantages.
 There’s the investment of time or money –– either of which can be too costly for some homeowners –– along with the chance that it may not even pay off in the end.
 It’s also not the only quick way to access your home equity.

-Truehold’s sale-leaseback combines ease and efficiency and may present an appealing alternative for those looking for a quick sale.
-When you sell your home to Truehold, you can access your home equity in as little as 30 days, then continue living in your home as a renter for as long as you choose.
+Truehold’s sell and stay transaction combines ease and efficiency and may present an appealing alternative for those looking for a quick sale.
+When you sell your home to Truehold, you can access your home equity in as little as 30 days, then continue living in your home as a renter.
 This provides you the flexibility you need to shop for your next home, the familiarity of remaining in your cherished space, and the freedom that comes from accessing your home equity.

-Learn more about Truehold’s sale-leaseback by connecting with one of our advisors, and get a cash offer on your home within 24 hours.
+Learn more about Truehold’s sell and stay transaction by connecting with one of our representatives, and get an offer on your home within 24 hours.

 Sources: